mariellefoster/plots_and_projects/README.md

 - using coding theory compression algorithms

 ## Cron jobs gone wild
-- what kind of strange cron jobs can I dream up?
+- what kind of strange cron jobs can I dream up? (could RC help brainstorm with this?)

 ## Romantic Cycle DFA
 - feelings and transition states in a person's romantic life

+## Dating app idea generator
+- requires a dictionary and an imagination